The following post may contain affiliate links.

 For mopping, I use a very simple and durable microfiber mop.
 The mop heads are machine washable.
 Don't dry them and they'll last you years!

 For dry dusting blinds and ceiling fans, as well as decor items and dressers, I use this AMAZING microfiber duster.
 I've never had one that works as well as this does.
+IT EVEN PUTS THOSE DISPOSABLE ONES TO SHAME.
 I wash it weekly and let it air dry to keep it good as new.

 Here's the Roomba we've had for five years.
 It's not my favorite vacuum ever.
 But it does save us a little time when we're readying the house for guests.